nodejs/node/deps/npm/docs/content/using-npm/workspaces.md

 ### Running commands in the context of workspaces

-You man use the `workspace` configuration option to run commands in the context of a configured workspace.
+You can use the `workspace` configuration option to run commands in the context of a configured workspace.

 Following is a quick example on how to use the `npm run` command in the context